mkschleg/hugo-website-source/content/braindump/sutton2011_horde_a_scalable_real-time_architecture_for_learning_knowledge_from_unsupervised_sensorimotor_interaction.md

 ## The Problem of Expressive and Learnable Knowledge {#the-problem-of-expressive-and-learnable-knowledge}

 They make the claim that knowledge representation is hard, which is a reasonable claim and one I agree with.
 They posit that prior approaches are either limited from their abstraction away from the data stream (first-order predicate logic), or lack of generality (differential equations and state-transition matrices).
 They argue that a class of value predictions will produce a more general form of knowledge (predictive knowledge), which will better encapsulate the agent's knowledge of the world.
-Several other approaches and theories of the representation of knowledge learned through the sensorimotor stream have been proposed including: (<a href="#citeproc_bib_item_3">Drescher 1991</a>), (<a href="#citeproc_bib_item_2">Cunningham 2013</a>), (<a href="#citeproc_bib_item_1">Becker 1973</a>).
+Several other approaches and theories of the representation of knowledge learned through the sensorimotor stream have been proposed including: (<a href="#citeproc_bib_item_3">Drescher 1991</a>; <a href="#citeproc_bib_item_2">Cunningham 2013</a>; <a href="#citeproc_bib_item_1">Becker 1973</a>).

 -   (<a href="#citeproc_bib_item_3">Drescher 1991</a>) explored a simulated robot baby learning conditional probability tables for boolean events
 -   (<a href="#citeproc_bib_item_4">Ring 1997</a>) explored continual learning of a hierarchical representation of sequences